The Best Paint Brushes for Painting Furniture

 Is it better to paint furniture with a brush or roller?

-That totally depends on you and what style of furniture you’re painting.
-If your furniture is mostly flat, you can totally use a roller.
-Learn more about the best rollers for painting furniture here.
+That depends on you and what style of furniture you’re painting.
+If your furniture is mostly flat, you can use a roller.
+Check out the best rollers for painting furniture here.

-Just know that rollers leave texture behind too.
+Just know that rollers leave texture behind, too.
 They are little bumps instead of brush strokes.
 I know the little bumps don’t bother some people, but they bother others.
-So just be aware, that you’ll still have some texture in your paint.
+So just be aware that your paint will still have some texture.

 I personally like to stick with a paint brush because a lot of furniture has details that are hard to get into with a roller.
 So you have to use a brush to get into those details.